dougblack/dougblack.io/fantasy/power-rankings-week-1.md

 ### 8. Mike S (KNOCK ON EVANS DOOR) 106.8

 Cousins could prove a misstep on this roster, as the much-hyped QB only turned in 10 points against the Steelers last night.
 Was this just the Steel Curtain showing up to put a damper on talks of a long-term Cousins contract?
 Maybe.
 Without AJ Green's 30 point domination over Revis Island this team would have been hurting.
 But there's not a lot of reason to doubt AJ Green's season if he can put up those kind of numbers on Revis.
-With Keenan Allen down on the first play of the game, Melvin Gordon's going to benefit from increased workload, but outside of Evans, Gordon and Green this team looks a bit thin.
+With Keenan Allen on Sunday with a torn jACL, Melvin Gordon's going to benefit from increased workload, but outside of Evans, Gordon and Green this team looks a bit thin.

 ### 9. Dave (LARRY LEGEND'S VICTORY LAP) 129.3